usnistgov/BF/content/en/Info/BF Classes/_MEM/MUS.md

 	</tr>
 	<tr>
 			<td>Memory Corruption/Disclosure Final Error</td>
-	<td>Undefined or exploitable system behavior caused by memory allocation, use, and deallocation bugs.</td>
+	<td>An undefined or exploitable system behavior caused by memory allocation, use, and deallocation bugs.</td>
 	</tr>
 	<tr>
 			<td>   Uninitialized Object </td>
-	<td>The object's data value is non-meaningful.</td>
+	<td>An object's data value is non-meaningful.</td>
 	</tr>
 	<tr>
 			<td>   Not Cleared Object </td>
-	<td>The object's data value is not changed to a non-meaningful one before deallocation.</td>
+	<td>An object's data value is not changed to a non-meaningful one before deallocation.</td>
 	</tr>
 	<tr>
 			<td>   NULL Pointer Dereference </td>